marywarrington/ember-restaurant-codereview/README.md

 ### By _**Mary Warrington**_

-This project is built in Ember and allows users view restaurant information, add reviews, add new restaurants, and add restaurants to a list of their favorites.
+This project is built in Ember and allows users view restaurant information, add reviews, add new restaurants, and add restaurants to (or remove from) a list of their favorites.

 ## Prerequisites